moira-alert/doc/source/user_guide/selfstate.rst

   When Self State Monitor detects a problem, it disables any notifications to end users and does not turn it back on without manual intervention.

-  Please. read this manual before using Self State Monitor in production.
+  Please, read this manual before using Self State Monitor in production.

 .. seealso::